How to write an essay

 The first step in tackling an essay is to make sure that you understand what is being asked of you.

-'Take time to read (and re-read) the question closely and carefully, breaking this down into its component parts,' advises Dr Tinker.
-'Read the question aloud and pay particular attention to any instruction words, for example, 'explain', 'discuss', 'outline' - what do these actually mean in practice?
+'I recommend that you read and re-read the essay question,' advises Dr Khusainova.
+'With each time, the question will feel clearer.'
+Break it down into its component parts and pay particular attention to instruction words, for example, 'explain', 'discuss', 'outline' - what do these mean in practice?
 What are you being asked to do?
-Essays can take several different forms and a 'compare and contrast' essay would take a different approach to an analytical ('analyse') or argumentative ('critically examine') essay.'
+Be aware that essays take several different forms and a 'compare and contrast' essay requires a different approach to an analytical ('analyse') or argumentative ('critically examine') essay.

 - instruction (i.e. compare and contrast)